PenguLoader/PenguLoader/README.md

 ### Development notes

-- You should use **Visual Studio Code** to develop your plugins, it supports intellisense, linter and autocomplete for modules.
+- You should use **Visual Studio Code** to develop your plugins, it supports intellisense, linter and autocomplete.
 - League Client runs on **Chromium 91**, so you're writing JS for the web browser like **Chrome**.
 - When interacting with the DOM, you should put the entry to `onload` or `DOMContentLoaded` event of `window`.